jsoref/thorium/api/docs/src/concepts/reactions/reactions.md

 ### Creating Reactions in bulk
 ---
-You can also create reactions in bulk in single request in order to efficiently create large amounts of reactions.
+You can also create reactions in bulk in a single request in order to efficiently create large amounts of reactions.
 This request looks amost exactly the same as when creating a single reaction but the instead the reaction requests are in a list.